 The initial motivating use case is to provide a uniform way to add license information to NFTs to help answer questions like "What rights do I have if I own this NFT?".

-There have been numerous attempts to standardize and clarify licensing rights for NFTs, however there remains a lack of consensus on how to locate the license for an NFT.
+There have been n a to s and clarify licensing rights for NFTs, however there remains a lack of consensus on how to locate the license for an NFT.

-We are inspired by conversations we have had with the Creative Commons organization, as well as existing work such as the Royalties Registry and EIP-2981 which we implemented when we created our own NFT, Kevin the Balloon.
+We are inspired by conversations w with the Creative Commons organization, as well as existing work such as the R and E which we implemented when we created our own NFT, K.

-We also imagine that applications like Etherscan could use our tagging feature to display the properties of contracts instead of requiring manual configuration of labels.
+We also imagine that applications like Etherscan could use our tagging feature to display the properties of contracts instead of requiring m.